By: Chris ⎜ Last updated

 Table of Contents

-Not everything here is worth the money.
-Some stalls are excellent, a few are coasting on foot traffic, and a couple are the kind of overpriced-for-what-you-get places that creep into every food hall eventually.
+Not everything here is worth the money, though.
+Some stalls are excellent, while a few are simply coasting on foot traffic.

-The best approach is on foot along the Akerselva river.
-From the city centre it's about a 15-minute walk north, and the path itself is half the appeal: river banks, old brick factory buildings and street art.
-If you're coming from Grünerløkka, cross the bridge from Nordre gate and you're there in two minutes.
+The best way to get here is on foot along the Akerselva river.
+From the city centre it's about a 15-minute walk north.
+You walk up Torggata, cross the Eventyrbrua bridge (the one with statues) and from here walk upstream.
+The path itself is half the appeal: river banks, old brick buildings and street art.

 Mathallen is closed on Mondays.
-Tuesday through Saturday it's open 10:00 to 20:00, Sundays 11:00 to 18:00.
-Individual stalls keep their own hours within those windows, and some close their kitchens earlier than the building does, especially on quieter weekdays.
+Tuesday through Saturday it's open from 10:00 to 20:00, and on Sundays from 11:00 to 18:00.
+Individual stalls manage their own hours within those windows, and some close their kitchens earlier, especially on quieter weekdays.

 Weekday lunchtimes are the quietest.
 You'll have your pick of tables and shorter waits at every counter.
-Fridays after 16:00 are a different scene, with a DJ at the central Torget area and the after-work crowd filling the hall.
-Good energy if you're in the mood for it, but less ideal if you want a quick, quiet meal.
-In summer, there's outdoor seating along Vulkangata and by the river.
+On the other hand, Fridays after 16:00 are a different scene, with a DJ at the central Torget area and the after-work crowd filling the hall, which is good energy if you're in the mood for it.
+In summer, there's outdoor seating along Vulkangata.
+Vulkanfisk has its own outdoor seating area on the south side.
 On a warm day, grab food to go and eat outside.

 Where to eat